Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/execute-booking-mutation.md

   border-color: green;
 }
 </style>
 ```

-♻️ We pase in the schema document and the variables necessasry for the mutation.
-As well as execute an OnDone function which will allow the user to go to the next tab post mutation.
+♻️ We pass in the schema document and the variables necessasry for the mutation.
+As well as execute an `OnDone` function which will allow the user to go to the next tab post mutation.

-♻️ We have a slot that as the variables that are similar to the query ones
+♻️ We have a slot that as the variables that are similar to the query ones.

-♻️ In the third tab we have error states and loading states
+♻️ In the third tab we have error states and loading states.

-♻️ In the red button the pay and mutate functions will hit stripe and execute the mutation
+♻️ In the red button the pay and mutate functions will hit stripe and execute the mutation.

 Thats it!
-You have a working GraphQL FULLSTACK APP
+You have a working GraphQL FULLSTACK APP.
+You should be able to make bookings for different listings now.